jashnilynn/jashnilynn.github.io/iwkeats.md

 ### YAMABIKO
 ##### Address: 1 Chome-5-22 Muronokimachi, Iwakuni, Yamaguchi Prefecture 740-0021
 ##### Hours: Open everyday: 1100 - 2200  (*When dining, take note of their calendar on the door, they may have a personal day off*).
-##### ***RAMEN!*** *Tonkatsu ramen is more on the rich, thick, and creamy side of the ramen choices*.
+##### ***RAMEN!*** Tonkatsu ramen is more on the rich, thick, and creamy side of the ramen choices.
 This restuarant is simple, which is what ramen should be.
 The menu consists of 6 different types of ramen dishes, but it really varies between what toppings are in the ramen.
 Other side dishes that go perfect with the ramen are *chahan (fried rice), gyoza, and *karaage* (fried chicken).
 Don't forget to ask for a stamp card, because you'll find yourself coming back for more!  **Eigo (Engligh) menu is avialable and yen is only acceptable**
 ![Yamabiko](IWKYAM.jpg)

 ---